Candesartan: Effects, Dosage & Why It's the Best Alternative for Ramipril Cough

-Candesartan belongs to the group of sartans — angiotensin II receptor blockers (ARBs), which today rank among the most important blood pressure medications worldwide.
-What makes candesartan special: it is one of the few antihypertensives used simultaneously for high blood pressure, heart failure, and kidney disease — and practically without causing a dry cough.
-Candesartan is a so-called prodrug: it is converted into its active form in the gut and only then absorbed by the body.
+Candesartan belongs to the group of sartans – angiotensin-II receptor blockers, which are today among the most important blood-pressure medications worldwide.
+What makes candesartan special: it is one of the few blood-pressure agents used at the same time for high blood pressure, heart failure, and kidney disease – and practically without a dry cough.
+Candesartan is a so-called prodrug: it is converted into the active form in the gut and only then absorbed by the body.

 PropertyDetails